OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:10

-Ben-hesed, in Arubboth (Socoh was his, and all the land of Hepher);
+Ben-hesed, in Arubboth (Socoh belonged to him, along with all the land of Hepher);

 ## 1 Kings 4:11

-Ben-abinadab, in all the height of Dor (Taphath the daughter of Solomon was his wife);
+Ben-abinadab, in all the height of Dor (Taphath, the daughter of Solomon, was his wife);

 ## 1 Kings 4:12